8 Best Things To Do In Portsmouth, England

 Website: Southsea Castle

-Staunton Park is a regency park set just outside of Portsmouth city center.
+If you’re looking to spend a wonderful day out in Portsmouth, head over to Staunton Park, a regency park set just outside the city centre.
 Boasting lush green grassy parklands, Staunton Park is an impressive 1,000 acres (404 hectares) and is home to follies, an ornamental farm, and wonderful glass houses too.
-Entrance to Staunton Park is free, but the visitors center incurs a small entrance fee.
+Entrance to Staunton Park is free, but the visitors centre incurs a small entrance fee.

 Staunton Park